Interview Kickstart has enabled over 3500 engineers to uplevel.

 At the end of this process, a max heap is fully formed.
 We can also make a min heap simply by changing the condition to “parent value should be <= each of its children’s values” (swap values if the condition isn’t met).

-Because algorithms like merge sort and quicksort are better in practice, heap sort has limited usage.
-Heaps are extensively used for problems like getting the largest or smallest elements in an array, sorting an almost sorted array, etc.
+Heap sort has limited usage since algorithms like merge sort and quicksort are better in practice.
+We extensively use heaps for problems like getting the largest or smallest elements in an array, sorting an almost sorted array, etc.

 Now that we’ve learned how to create a heap from an array using the heapify method, we will look into using the heap to sort the array.